GST and QST Rebate for Owners of New or Substantially Renovated Housing

 - land, in certain cases.

-Under certain conditions, you may be entitled to a rebate (partial refund) of the GST and QST you paid in the following situations:
+As an individual, you may be entitled to a rebate (partial refund) of the GST and QST you paid in the following situations.

 To be eligible for a GST and QST rebate for the purchase of a new or substantially renovated residential unit (and the land on which it is located) from a builder, the following conditions must be met: